How Long Does Dog Grooming Take?

 Type of service can affect dog grooming time

-The type of service that is provided to a dog affects how long it will take to groom a dog.
+The type of service provided to a dog affects how long it takes to groom it.
+This is because some services require more work than others.
+For example, a simple brush-out takes less time than cutting.

-The length of time that the service takes can affect how much the customer pays for grooming their dog.
+When cutting hair, many factors can affect how long it takes.
+The length of time that the service takes can affect how much the customer pays to groom their dog.

-If a groomer charges by the hour and the appointment takes longer than expected, then excess time may be billed to the customer.
+If a groomer charges by the hour and the appointment takes longer than expected, the customer may be billed for the excess time.
+This could lead to unhappy customers if they feel they were overcharged.

 The size of the dog being groomed can impact grooming time